planet-lia/lia-docs/content/tutorials/beginner-tutorial-part-1.md

 ## Rotation

 Unit rotation is the first essential move we will cover.
-We wan't our unit to rotate for roughly 180° (head [here](/tutorial-part-1/#more-precise-rotation) if you wan't to learn how to rotate it for almost *exactly* 180°).
+We want our unit to rotate for roughly 180° (head [here](/tutorial-part-1/#more-precise-rotation) if you want to learn how to rotate it for almost *exactly* 180°).
 This is what we are aiming for:

  <div style="text-align:center"><img src="/gifs/tutorial-part-1-rotate.gif" alt="Tutorial Part 1 - rotation" width="70%"/></div>